-14. Procedures to ensure that major repairs and major or alterations/modifications (as defined in 14 CFR part 43) are accomplished in accorda nce with technical data approved by the FAA.
-Yes No Not Applicable 15.
-Procedures to ensure compliance with an air car rier's Continuous Airworthiness Maintenance Program (CAMP), including the se eparation of maintenance from inspection on those items identified by the air ca arrier/customer as Required Inspection Items (RII).
-Yes No Not Applicable 16.
-Procedures to ensure compliance with the manu- facturer's maintenance manuals or instructions for continued airworthiness (ICA) a nd handling of deviations.
-Procedures to ensure that all current and applicable airworth niness directives (AD) published by the FAA are available to maintenance personnel at t the time the work is being performed.
-Yes No 17.
-Procedures to confirm that the AMO supervisors s and employees responsible for final inspection and approval for release or return to s service of U.S. aeronautical products are able to read, write, and understand English.
-Yes No 18.
-Procedures to permit work away from fixed loca ation on a recurring basis, when applicable.
-Yes No Not Applicable FAA S SUPPLEMENT COMPLIANCE STATEMEN T: 19.
-The FAA Supplement of this maintenance organ to comply with the intent of the FAA Supplement Section C, and is available throughout the maint enance organization at relevant locations. : The above areas were inspected and found to m 1.1 require ements.
+14. Procedures to ensure that major repairs and major alterations/modifications (as defined in 14 CFR part 43) are accomplished in accordance with technical data approved by the FAA.

+Yes No Not Applicable

+n air carrier's Continuous Airworthiness

+Maintenance Program (CAMP), includi

+inspection on those items identified by Items (RII). the air carrier/customer as Required Inspection

+Yes No Not Applicable

+16 he manufacturer's maintenance manuals or

+(ICA) and handling of deviations.
+Procedures

+airworthiness directives (AD) published by the

+FAA are available to maintenance perso onnel at the time the work is being performed.

+Yes No

+17. Procedures to confirm that the AMO supervisors and employees responsible for final inspection and approval for release or return to service of U.S. aeronautical products are able to read, write, and understand English.

+Yes No

+18. Procedures to permit work away from fixed location on a recurring basis, when applicable.

+Yes No Not Applicable

+FAA SUPPLEMENT COMPLIANCE STATEMENT:

+19. The FAA Supplement of this maintenance organization has been examined and found to comply with the intent of the FAA Supplement example contained in the MAG, Section C, and is available throughout the maintenance organization at relevant locations.

+NOTE: The above areas were inspected and found to meet the FAA Supplement requirements.
 Any exceptions are listed below in Part 2 of this form.

 Yes No